Shell4026/ShellProtector/README.md

 Please change the texture compression format to either DXT1 or DXT5.

-**liltoon)At testor component, it doesn't come back to normal**.
+**<liltoon)At testor component, it doesn't come back to normal>**.

-Try Assets - liltoon - Refresh Shader.
+Try Assets - liltoon - Refresh Shader. or restart unity.

 ## How it works
 Encrypt the texture using an XXTEA algorithm after transforming the key with SHA-256.